 Hockeimer called Dougherty an older-brother figure to Henon and defended his client's "bombastic" style.
 He scoffed at allegations that the salary and Philadelphia Eagles tickets he passed on to Henon amounted to bribes.

-Dougherty still faces a second trial on charges he and others embezzled more than $600,000 from Local 98 of the International Brotherhood of Electrical Workers.
+Dougherty still faces a second trial on charges he and others embezzled more than $600,000 from Local 98 of the International Brotherhood of Electrical Workers, which he leads.

 The Associated Press contributed to this report.